Blackstareye/obs-plugin-freeze-filter-flatpak/README.md

 With a flatpak build of your plugin with the id com.obsproject.Studio.Plugin.* this can be installed via linux stores and will be used without copying files.

+Atm, the author doesnt have a flatpak.
+I hope that it will be available soon.

 ## 🎯 Installation